Sam-Varghese/Technex-2022-Wbsite/README.md

-Hello Geeks!!!
+Hello Folks!!!
 Welcome to the official website of Technex, an annual techfest hosted by the tech club-TURING of NMIMS Indore.
 Turing is our technical club where we find oppurtunities to learn and grow in various technical fields such as
 <br>
 💻 - Competitive Programming